dvsa/cvs-github-actions/aws-profile-clean/readme.md

 Remove AWS Profile information from Runner

+## Inputs

+This action does not require any inputs

+## Outputs

+This action does not create any Outputs

 ## Notes
 - The `Configure AWS Profile` action, used in conjunction with this action, creates 'shared' credentials on the runner